 But each time I leave, I vow to see more of Vegas.
 “Las Vegas” is almost synonymous with “the Strip,” but there’s plenty to do in the city that doesn’t involve the casinos.
 On each visit to Las Vegas, I try to break away from the glitz and see something new, something different, and something that doesn’t involve me putting twenty on red.

 Give Vegas a chance.
-Here’s a list of things to do that proves there’s far more to Vegas than just buffets, free drinks, and blackjack:
+Here’s a list of things to do that proves there’s far more to it than just buffets, free drinks, and blackjack:

 1.Visit the Grand Canyon